magician-margatroid/rnv-next.js-webpack-0.37.4/README.md

-Sample Next.js app with ReNative 0.37.4, where webpack configs in [next.config.js](next.config.js) were executed, so bundling will **succeed** and get rid of the following error:
+Sample Next.js app with ReNative 0.37.4, where webpack configs in [next.config.js](next.config.js) took effect as expected, so bundling will **succeed** and get rid of the following error:
 ```log
   Error: Module not found: Can't resolve 'fs/promises'